keepassxreboot/keepassxc/.github/CONTRIBUTING.md

 ### Using AI

 Generative AI is fast becoming a first-party feature in most development environments, including GitHub itself.
-We love to embrace new technology and use it to make our lives easier and more effective.
-You are free to use Generative AI to assist you in the development of your code submission and to do research on how best to approach certain problems.

-However, if you use Generative AI to write the vast majority of your submission (e.g., agent-based or vibe coding) then you **must document your use of AI** in your pull request.
+If you use Generative AI to write the vast majority of your submission (e.g., agent-based or vibe coding) then you **must document your use of AI** in your pull request.
 Please include the service you used and/or model that generated the code.
 All code submissions go through a rigourous review process regardless of the development workflow used.

 ### Pull requests